fizzed/ninja-rocker/README.md

 There is a Ninja app in the `demo` folder that demonstrates all the functionality this module provides and it's a simple way to see how it works.
-Run the following in your shell:
+Run the following in your shell (from the root project directory, not in `demo`):

     mvn -Pninja-run test

 Once running, point your browser to http://localhost:8080/

-If you'd like to see how simple hot-reloading works as you modify either the Java code or a Rocker template, open up a second shell and run:
+If you'd like to see how simple hot-reloading works as you modify either the Java code or a Rocker template, open up a second shell and run the following (from the root project directory, not in `demo`):

     mvn fizzed-watcher:run